 What volumes of samples are required?

 The sample volume required will vary depending on the type and number of sample as well as on the type and range of assays undertaken.
 The more information you would like to get from your samples, the more assays would be required, and thus, the larger the sample volume we would need to receive.
 For estimates of the volumes required for each of the assays available in the Centre, please contact us.

 What are the differences with the National Phenome Centre?

 We are closely associated with the MRC-NIHR National Phenome Centre (NPC).
-Both research centres are part of the Division of Computational and Systems Medicine, within the Department of Surgery and Cancer, and use similar analytical techniques and protocols.
+Both research centres are part of the Division of Systems Medicine, within the Department of Metabolism, Digestion and Reproduction, and use similar analytical techniques and protocols.
 The CPC is dedicated to the profiling of samples collected or being analysed by Imperial College London and Imperial College Healthcare NHS Trust staff members whereas researchers from outside Imperial College can request access to the NPC.